 The size and position of the heating and cooling units should also allow ample space for service and maintenance.
 As a general rule you will want to have your home heating and cooling system checked on an annual basis to ensure performance at optimal efficiency.
 Annual maintenance includes cleaning, testing, replacing parts (if necessary), and inspection of the ductwork for any issues with regard to sealing, insulation, and possible leaks.

-A nice added feature it you can swing it into the budget of building of your small house, is under floor hot water heating also known as radiant heat.
-Radiant heat makes all of the floors comfortable with a touch of warmth which is nice if you live in a climate with cold winters.
+A nice added feature, if you can swing it into the budget of building of your small house, is under floor hot water heating, also known as radiant heat.
+Radiant heat makes all of the floors comfortable with a touch of warmth, which is nice if you live in a climate with cold winters.
 The feel of warm floors on bare feet is so comforting in the winter!

 A radiant heating system runs clean and efficiently and when combined with the overall home heating and cooling system is energy efficient and cost effective.
 If it is not possible to include it now, you can always tell your heating subcontractor you are thinking about it and set everything up to add this feature later.